COMMAND-LABS/advanced_ai_video_automation/chapters/4_tts.md

     - Find the `model_id` param here: https://elevenlabs.io/docs/models#models-overview
   - And "Test step" the node
-- Rename the node: `Eleven Labs TTS`
+- Rename the node: `ElevenLabs TTS`

 ### Add a node - `Upload Audio to Dropbox`